 Intended to ground students in the occupational therapy process of selecting and administering clinical measurement tools used to guide evaluation and assessment a client’s occupational performance.
 Students will learn to use a client-centered approach to clinical assessment including the use of: formal and informal interviewing techniques and skilled observation of occupational performance skills and patterns.

 Develops fundamental scientific inquiry skills related to evidence-based practice and knowledge translation: gathering, critically appraising, and applying the rehabilitation research literature.
 Evidence-based reasoning is taught within the context of doing synthesized literature reviews.
 Emphasizes appreciating the value of life-long learning as future evidence-based occupational therapists as well as developing the skills to carry this out in challenging and changing clinical environments.

 Provides opportunities to build beginning-level professional skills through exposure to different clinical settings and client populations.
-Situations to practice careful observation, clear communication, therapeutic use of self, and task analysis through scheduled visits to community settings occur.
-Professional development is initiated in the community followed by self-reflection of experiences.
+Situations to practice careful observation, clear communication, therapeutic use of self, and task analysis through simulated client experiences and group learning.
+Professional development is initiated in the community through facilitated learning with clients.
 Expands upon current understanding of human occupational performance and gains insight to working with diverse client populations.

 Focus is on selection and administration of specific screening and assessment tools that include three main areas: abilities and capacities; roles and competence; and environmental factors affecting an individual’s function and participation in a range of occupations and contexts.
 The use of evidence from the scientific literature, client values, and clinical reasoning will be emphasized in making decisions when selecting assessments for clients.
 The importance of developing and utilizing outcome measures that document the effectiveness of OT services is also emphasized.